Roofing, Windows, Siding, Gutters & Patio Covers — Built for the Gulf Coast

 - Ventilation balance: soffit intake vs. ridge exhaust (NFA), baffles at blocked bays, and heat/moisture control.

-- Access & logistics: driveway reach, landscaping protection, disposal path, and magnet sweep coverage.
+- Access and logistics: driveway reach, landscaping protection, disposal path, and magnet sweep coverage.

-- Permits & inspections: local code requirements, inspection windows, and documentation during storm seasons.
+- Permits and inspections: local code requirements, inspection windows, and documentation during storm seasons.

 Line-item budgeting checklist